 Post Covid travel is definitely not the same as before the pandemic.
 Remember how easy air travel was before 9/11?
-There were no security lines, you could pack a 16 oz bottle of shampoo with you and even carry your full water bottle from the car all the way to the gate.
+There were no security lines, you could pack a 16 oz bottle of shampoo with you and even carry your full water bottle from the car to the gate.
 After 9/11, we had all sorts of “new rules”, yet we somehow adapted.
-Now, we expect long lines and adhere to the three ounce bottle rules without a second thought.
+Now, we expect long lines and adhere to the three-ounce bottle rules without a second thought.
 Travel became strong again, despite the inconveniences.

 Covid is still part of our new normal, but travelers are itching to get out and explore again.
 With travel back in full force some of the airlines and suppliers struggle these days to keep up with the demand.
 What are some things you can do as a traveler to make your journey a little less stressful?

 Here are some tips to make travel easier, based on my experience.